European Association of Nuclear Medicine: ESMIT

-EANM is highly active in the field of education.
+EANM is involved in education through training programmes, courses, and professional development initiatives.
 Its European School of Multimodality Imaging & Therapy (ESMIT) was founded in 2015 as a response to the rising demand for educational programmes focusing on nuclear medicine.

 EANM launched ESMIT to equip health professionals with knowledge about both the modalities of nuclear medicine and its therapeutic applications.
 With the help of experienced faculty members, EANM thus offers a wide range of learning experiences, ranging from in-person advanced courses, to live webinars and an eLearning platform.

 EARL

 EANM established EANM Forschungs GmbH, also known as EANM Research Ltd. (EARL), in 2006 to promote standardised quantification in nuclear medicine imaging.
 As a subsidiary of EANM, EARL's primary goal is to enhance nuclear medicine practice, drive scientific initiatives, and facilitate clinical research projects.